sassoftware/sas-viya-dmml-pipelines/open_source_code_node/use_output_in_child_nodes/README.md

 ## Use output data in child nodes

-This example shows how to use the output data generated in Open Source Code node in subsequent child modeling nodes. **It runs on VDMML 8.5 or later releases.** In VDMML 8.5, there is a new property in Open Source Code node called "Use output data in child nodes" that saves a copy of the output data so as to enable its use in subsequent child nodes.
+This example shows how the output data generated in Open Source Code node can be used in subsequent child modeling nodes. **It runs on VDMML 8.5 or later releases.** In VDMML 8.5, a new property was added to Open Source Code node called "Use output data in child nodes" that saves a copy of the output data so as to enable its use in subsequent child nodes.
 Every time this property is set, a copy of the output data will be saved in the Model Studio project library.
 When setting this property, make sure NOT to modify the target or the partition variable (if one exists) as that affects model assessment and comparison in Model Comparison node.

 Data: [HMEQ data](https://github.com/sassoftware/sas-viya-dmml-pipelines/tree/master/data/hmeq.csv)